Alison Lundergan Grimes: Political positions

 Grimes said she would vote to delay the employer mandate for small businesses in the Affordable Care Act, but supports the act's goals of increasing coverage.
 She has criticized Mitch McConnell's votes to defund the act on the grounds that doing so would "destroy Kynect," Kentucky's state-based insurance exchange.

-In November 2013, Grimes claimed that as a member of the National Rifle Association, her "strong support for the Second Amendment is unquestioned" and added that she was "proud of Kentucky's long-held gun ownership, sporting and hunting traditions", inviting McConnell to go shooting with her.
+In November 2013, Grimes claimed that as a member of the National Rifle Association of America, her "strong support for the Second Amendment is unquestioned" and added that she was "proud of Kentucky's long-held gun ownership, sporting and hunting traditions", inviting McConnell to go shooting with her.

 Grimes has said that she is "pro-choice down the line on abortion" and opposes efforts to prohibit abortion after 20 weeks.
 She explained "I come from a family of five women.
 I would never pretend to tell one of my sisters what to do with their body and I don't want the federal government doing that either.… When it comes to choice, I believe, should a woman have to make that decision, it's between herself, her doctor, and her God."

 Grimes supports Israel's Iron Dome missile defense system.
 She also supports reducing taxes for businesses that provide child care to their employees, has called for pay equity for female employees and expressed her desire to increase the federal minimum wage.

 Grimes opposes further EPA rules on powerplant emissions, claiming they will result in job losses in Kentucky's coal industry.

 Electoral history

 Personal life

 Married since September 2, 2006, she and her husband, Andrew Grimes, live in downtown Lexington.
 On July 23, 2018, Grimes announced her pregnancy on Twitter and that she and her husband were expecting their first child, a boy, in December.
 She gave birth to a son on December 26, 2018.
-This made Grimes the second statewide officeholder to give birth while in office; the first being Kentucky state treasurer Allison Ball in July 2018.
-On August 8, 2020 Grimes welcomed her second child, a daughter.
+This made Grimes the second statewide officeholder to give birth while in office; the first was Kentucky state treasurer Allison Ball in July 2018.
+On August 8, 2020, Grimes welcomed her second child, a daughter.